|

 --no doubt positively influenced by this experience, but in the end it was the fantastic radio club that

-gave them a can-do attitude and convinced them anything was possible.
+gave them a can-do attitude and convinced them that anything was possible.

 especially linked by an event that would thereafter cause all broadcasting and communications

 to be dependent on satellites and "rocket science."
-On the heals of Sputnik, a flying program followed!
+On the heals of Sputnik, an Aircraft Training and Flying Program followed!

 St. Joe's High School